giridhar7632/parallaxEffect/README.md

 Let's start working.<br>
 Fork this repl and explore ! [repl](https://repl.it/@Giridharhackclu/parallax-starter#index.html).
 <br>
-It contains three elements with classes `layer-1 faster`, `layer-2 slower` and `layer-3 no-effect` resplectively added with some basic styles.
+It contains five elements with classes `layer-1 faster`, `layer-2 slower`, `layer-3 no-effect`, `layer-4 right` and `layer-5 left` added with some basic styles.
 I created the elements in circular shape.
 Go ahead and use your creativity and customise the styles.<br>

 Let's add parallax effect.
 This is very simple.
 The thing we have to do here is just select the layer and change it's speed while scrolling.
 That's it!<br>